 Maybe you are guilty about something that’s already happened or something you could have done differently.
 I think we’ve all experienced that feeling before.
 When you start to think about that instance, please remember:

 Guilt is a feeling that you’ve done something wrong or let someone down.
-When you preserve your time for your most important work and the most important people in your life and the things that mean the most to you, then you can say goodbye to guilt.
+When you devote your time to your most important work and the most important people in your life and the things that mean the most to you, then you can say goodbye to guilt.